 First party cookies are cookies set by the site itself.
 For example, if a visitor visits www.thesmartmove.co.uk and this website sets a cookie, this cookie is called a first-party cookie.
-We use 1st party cookies mainly for Google Analytics usage and WordPress settings.
+We use 1st party cookies mainly for Google Analytics usage.

 What type of cookies does the Smartmove website set?

-Cookies set by Google Analytics, WordPress and social networking share buttons or widgets.
+Cookies set by Google Analytics, Wix and social networking share buttons or widgets.